CURRENT GRAD STUDENTS

 Teresa’s ResearchGate Profile

 Teresa completed her PhD in 2012 in the Patricelli Lab through the Animal Behavior Graduate Group.
 Her dissertation research was the first to experimentally investigate cacophonous aggregations in response to dead conspecifics and heterospecifics in the western scrub jay.
 She examined the function and physiology of cacophonous aggregations by testing the effects of seeing dead conspecifics, predators, and hearing conspecific alarm calls on foraging behavior, plasma corticosterone, and immediate early gene activity in specific areas of the brain.
 Teresa’s studies were funded in part by a fellowship from the Gates Foundation.
 Since graduation, Teresa has continued this work in Australian birds; other areas of current research include broad patterns of brain evolution in fishes, and sleep behavior and physiology in cephalopods.
-After a few years at Macquarie University in Sydney, Australia, Teresa is currently a postdoc at the Okinawa Institute of Science and Technology (OIST) in Japan.
+After a few years at Macquarie University in Sydney, Australia, Teresa is currently Team Leader for Cephalopod Support at the Okinawa Institute of Science and Technology (OIST) in Japan studying sleep behavior in local species of cephalopods.

 Teresa’s Publications: Google Scholar